Bruno Fakhouri • March 16, 2025

 Some AI keyboards even offer help with conveying emotion in your writing, suggesting words and phrases that better express feelings like excitement, concern, or empathy.
 This is especialy helpful for those of us who struggle with adding the right emotional nuance to written communication.

-"Digital communication lacks the nonverbal cues we rely on in face-to-face interaction," explains communications researcher Dr. Roland Kim.
-"AI tone adjustment helps bridge that gap by ensuring your written words carry the intended emotional weight."
+"Digital communication lacks the nonverbal cues we rely on in face-to-face interaction," explains a 2026 study on digital communication patterns.
+"AI tone adjustment helps bridge that gap by ensuring your written words carry the intended emotional weight.
+It's particularly valuable in our increasingly remote-first world."

 Many users find that this feature also helps them communicate more effectively across generational divides.
 For instance, learning to text like Gen Z or adjusting to more traditional formal business communication becomes much easier with AI assistance.